Highfivery/pardot-marketing/readme.txt

 = How do I add my own field validation rules? =

 Pardot Marketing uses the [jQuery Validation plugin](https://jqueryvalidation.org/) to handle & add custom valdations.
 You can add your own by using the `pardotmarketing_form_handler_scripts_filter` to add your own JS that can extend the form rules or inject your own JS rules via the `pardotmarketing_form_handler_validation_options_filter_[form_id]` filter.

-= Where should Pardot's Form Handler success and error locations be?  =

-You can either create your own pages to direct the user's to a success or error result, or redirect them back to the page where the Form Handler is to display custom messages.

 = What action hooks are available? =